d-krupke/cpsat-primer/README.md

   been modified from the previous generation, which is also explained at the end.)
 * [Employee Scheduling](https://developers.google.com/optimization/scheduling/employee_scheduling)
 * [Job Shop Problem](https://developers.google.com/optimization/scheduling/job_shop)
-* Much more examples can be found in [the official repository](https://github.com/google/or-tools/tree/stable/ortools/sat/samples) for multiple languages (yes, CP-SAT does support more than just Python).
-As the Python-Examples are named in snake-case, they are at the end of the list.
+* More examples can be found
+  in [the official repository](https://github.com/google/or-tools/tree/stable/ortools/sat/samples) for multiple languages (yes, CP-SAT does support more than just Python).
+As the Python-examples are named in snake-case, they are at the end of the list.

 Ok.
 Now that you have seen a minimal model, let us look on what options we have to model a problem.
 Note that an experienced optimizer may be able to model most problems with just the elements shown above, but showing your intentions may help CP-SAT optimize your problem better.
-Contrary to Mixed Integer Programming, you also do not need to finetune any Big-Ms (a reason to model higher-level constraints yourself, because the computer is usually not as good in that as you).
+Contrary to Mixed Integer Programming, you also do not need to finetune any Big-Ms (a reason to model higher-level constraints in MIPs yourself, because the computer is not very good at that).